 Pupils with medical needs

-If your child has a complex medical need, you should discuss is with Mrs Hazeldine.
+If your child has a complex medical need, you should discuss is with Mrs Dunkley.
 She will work with yourself, the school nurse and any other medical professionals involved to compile an individual health care plan.
 These plans are discussed with all staff who are involved with the child.
-If special arrangements or facilities are required to support your child’s medical needs, you should speak to Mrs Hazeldine who will arrange for the special arrangements to be made, in conjunction with Mrs Shotter.
+If special arrangements or facilities are required to support your child’s medical needs, you should speak to Mrs Dunkley who will arrange for the special arrangements to be made, in conjunction with Mrs Shotter.
 Full details of how we support children with medical conditions can be found in the policy on the school website.

 All staff have regular training regarding conditions and medication affecting individual children so that all staff are able to manage medical situations.
 There are a number of first aid trained staff in school.